SparrowOchon/80speak/README.md

 # HawkingSays

 **NOTE**
-Pyaudio still barely works properly with pulseaudio.
-As such will be on hold until fixed are made.
+Pyaudio still barely works properly with PulseAudio as such, will be on hold until fixes are made.

-Based off DecTalk(Hawkings old TTS new is ACAT) to allow for Audio to played directly on the mic stream with wine.
+Based on DecTalk(Hawkings old TTS new is ACAT) to allow for Audio to played directly on the mic stream with wine.

 ## Dependencies